reitermarkus/distributed-apps/homework-04/ReadMe.md

 | `en-de`, `eu-gb`, `jp-tok`  | FC     | 9 | 3 (27 workers) | 128 MB |  20004 ms |
 | `en-de`, `eu-gb`, `jp-tok`  | FC     | 9 | 4 (81 workers) | 128 MB |  19701 ms |

-Looking at the results, we can see that we can more than double the response time when splitting the processing across multiple function calls using a function choreography.
+Looking at the results, we can see that we can more than cut the response time in half when splitting the processing across multiple function calls using a function choreography.

-When splitting calls across regions, we can again almost double the response time compared to a single region.
+When splitting calls across regions, we can again almost cut the response time in half compared to a single region.
 This is probable due to more containers being spun than with a single region.

 However, this only scales up to a certain extent on IBM Cloud.
 Using 27 workers